jpedro/jpedro.github.io/stuff.md

 - Silicon Valley: one of the most funny, realistic, ironic peeks into the startup world.
 Well thought and refreshingly up-to-date, where the writers knew the end before opening the lenses for the first shot.
-  Halt and Catch Fire is another peek is but this one is not a comedy.
-  Irony happens when you try so much to avoid something that you inevitably fall doing exactly it.
+  Halt and Catch Fire is another peek it's not a comedy.
+Irony happens when you try so hard to avoid something that you inevitably fall doing exactly that.
 It's really hard to plot right and Silicon Valley is full of them.

 - The Americans: underrated spy series.
-Slow burning, feels realistic.
+Slow burning, realistic.
 Humane without getting mushy.

-- Succession: many people's favourite but the end let too many loose ends unsolved.
+- Succession: many people's favourite but the finale left too many loose ends.
 Feels closer to reality than Billions.
-Billions is how billionaries think they are.
+You could say, Billions is how see themselves.
 Succession how they really are.

 - Peep Show: another underrated cringe series but not for everyone.
   Same creator as Succession.